Loader gif

 Training costs can be written off

 A groundhog named Scooter bit Murray several times while on set.
 After an especially rough chomp, production was actually paused so Murray could receive medical treatment.
-The additional training Scooter required to stop snacking on Murray meant a business write-off for Scooter’s owner.
+The additional training Scooter required to stop snacking on Murray meant a write-off for Scooter’s owner.
 And fewer trips to the medical tent.

 Punxsutawney Phil’s tax history is unknown